Pilot

 About

-So we built the tool: an app where the scorecard fills itself in from your checked-off tactics, the weekly review is a two-minute flow instead of a blank page, and the system — not your willpower — is what keeps score.
-First for ourselves, then for a handful of founders and sales teams, now for anyone who runs their year in 12-week sprints.
+Then we built the software to run it.
+Pilot is an app where the scorecard fills itself in from your checked-off tactics, the weekly review is a two-minute flow instead of a blank page, and the system — not your willpower — is what keeps score.
+First for ourselves, then for a handful of founders and sales teams, now for anyone who wants to run their year in focused sprints.

 What we believe